alanng10/ModuleModule/Docue/a.md

 Manual add the module that did is auto add set the module to not auto add.

-Module module set the module that is add with storage permit read only by client and write able by Module module.
+Module module set the module that is add storage permit read only by client and write able by Module module.